 2. Try a Sweaterdress

-Here I’ve dressed a lovely tie-sleeve burgundy sweaterdress with two-tone riding boots, a satchel bag, and rich, gold jewelry.
-You can just easily get a dressed down look by swapping the necklace for a big, cozy plaid scarf.
+Here I’ve dressed in a lovely tie-sleeve burgundy sweater dress in two-tone riding boots, a satchel bag, and rich, gold jewelry.
+You can just easily get a dressed-down look by swapping the necklace for a big, cozy plaid scarf.

 3. Jeans Work With Riding Boots

-Jeans, an oversized sweater, and a classic riding boot is a great weekend look for running errands or grabbing a coffee with a friend.
-I recommend a skinny or straight jean, so it tucks neatly into your boot.
-(If you do have trouble with bunching, one great trick is to first tuck your jeans into your sock.)
+Jeans, an oversized sweater, and a classic riding boot are a great weekend look for running errands or grabbing a coffee with a friend.
+I recommend skinny or straight jean, so it tucks neatly into your boot.
+(If you do have trouble with bunching, one great trick is first to tuck your jeans into your sock.)

 Do you wear riding boots?
 Have you always been a devotee?
-What’s your go-to way for wearing them?
+What’s your go-to way to wear them?
 I’d love to know.